Side Effects Weed – See Some Surprising Research

-Marijuana, according to the National Institute on Drug Abuse (NIDA), is the most commonly used illicit drug in the country.
-The marijuana landscape in the United States has changed.
-Four states have already legalized the sale and consumption of recreational weed, with a greater number of states allowing for medicinal marijuana marketplaces.
+There are several significant side effects of weed (marijuana).
+According to the National Institute on Drug Abuse (NIDA), it is the most commonly used illicit drug globally.
+However, the marijuana landscape in the United States has shifted greatly.

-- 60% of High School Seniors responded to the question what are the side effects of smoking marijuana by answering, “No Side Effects”
+- 70% of High School Seniors responded to the question of the side effects of smoking marijuana by answering, “No Side Effects.”

-Despite the fact that the federal government still considers pot illegal, it would be shortsighted to expect state marijuana laws, for lack of a better phrase, go back in the bag.
+Even though the federal government still considers pot illegal, it would be shortsighted to expect state marijuana laws to revert.

-From a public health standpoint, such widespread use of the drug has raised quite a few concerns, not the least of which are the side effects of smoking weed.
+From a public health standpoint, such widespread use of the drug has raised quite a few concerns, including:

-- Can stunt brain development in users until around the age of 25, when the brain reaches maturity
+- Heavy use can stunt brain development in users until around the age of 25, when the brain reaches maturity.

-- Can cause breathing problems, which lead to an increased risk of regular lung infections or lung related illnesses
+- Possibly cause breathing problems, which lead to an increased risk of chronic lung infections or lung-related illnesses.

 - Raises the heart rate, which can increase the likelihood of heart attack, especially among older users or those with existing heart problems

-- Pregnant women that smoke weed risk causing both brain and behavioral issues in their child
+- Pregnant women who smoke weed risk causing both brain and behavioral issues in their child

-The University of Texas at Dallas (UTD) conducted a study in which three different magnetic resonance imaging (MRI) techniques were used on subjects that do not use pot and subjects that use it, on average, three times a day.
+The University of Texas at Dallas conducted a study using MRI on subjects that do not use pot and those that use it three times a day.
 Assistant professor at UTD and founder of Advance MRI, Dr. Sina Aslan, said of the study’s results;

 - “…the structural connectivity or ‘wiring’ of the brain starts degrading with prolonged marijuana use.”